-The library has done an annual survey for the past four years, and separated out faculty/staff responses from student responses.
-Results for the Spring 2011 survey have not yet been compiled.
+The library has done an annual survey for the past three years, and separated out faculty/staff responses from student responses.
 We typically receive two to three dozen faculty/staff responses.
-For each of the past three years for which results are available, respondents have indicated a high level of satisfaction (over 90%) with the library website, library catalog, and online resources.
-Satisfaction with the book collection improved from 79% in 2007/2008 to 92% in 2008/2009.
+For each of the past three years, respondents have indicated a high level of satisfaction (over 90%) with the library website, library catalog, and online resources.
+Satisfaction with the book collection has improved from 79% in 2007/2008 to 92% in 2008/2009.
 Satisfaction with staff knowledge and staff helpfulness has ranged between 96-100% for all three years.
 Satisfaction with the library's tours and orientations and library science classes has also been high, ranging from 88-100%.
 These satisfaction levels suggest that for this relatively small number of respondents, the library is effective in providing appropriate resources and services, and our staff is perceived as both helpful and knowledgeable.
 We see consistently lower satisfaction ratings for the library's restrooms (down to 75% in 2008/2009), probably due to the volume of use, the level of custodial need relative to the frequency of custodial service, and the lack of hot water.
-As for the library's hours, each year has seen a decrease in satisfaction, down to 65% in Fall 2009, when we had to cut our evening hours from 9 pm to 7 pm due to decreased staffing -- --- --
+As for the library's hours, each year has seen a decrease in satisfaction, now down to 65%, as we have had to cut our evening hours from 9 pm to 7 pm due to decreased staffing. -- --- --

-The library's annual survey has had between 90-140 student respondents for the past three years for which data is available.
+The library's annual survey has had between 90-140 student respondents for the past three years.
 As with the faculty/staff responses, the student responses indicate a high degree of satisfaction (over 90%) with the library's website, the library's catalog, and the library's online resources.
 Satisfaction with the library's books and journals has improved from 89% to 92-95%.
 Satisfaction with staff knowledge has been over 95% for all three surveys and staff helpfulness has improved to 94% in the most recent survey.
 Satisfaction with the library's tours and orientations and library science classes has also been high, ranging from 92-98%.
 As with the faculty/staff respondents, these results suggest that the library is effective in providing students with appropriate resources and services, and our staff is perceived as both helpful and knowledgeable.
 The student respondents are less satisfied with the restrooms (79% satisfaction); the library's noise level (78%); availability of computers (74%); and the library's hours (66%).
 These last two, in particular, have shown a downward trend over the three years of the survey.
 Satisfaction with the library's GoPrint system for printing from the public computers has stayed steady in the 83-85% range.
-In the Spring 2011 survey, though the numerical analysis is not yet available, student dissatisfaction with library hours, computer availability, and noise level appears to continue to be on the rise.
+4. Point of Service Surveys: Given results of the Point of Service Survey, describe any trends with respect to student evaluations of service.
+Are there changes over time?
+What are the implications for your department/program?
 5. Optional: Provide any additional data relevant to service satisfaction or perceived effectiveness of your program.
 (Indicate the source of the data).
 6. Are you seeing trends in service satisfaction or perceived effectiveness that are not reflected in the data cited above?
 If yes, please explain.